-However, if the goal is to design a TA based on the only-phase technique, the applied unit cell should provide $360^0$ phase range to compensate for the phase delays at different positions on the antenna aperture so that the antenna can convert the incident field phase front from spherical to the plane phase front.
-As the holographic technique reduces the required phase range, it reduces the number of layers and air gaps used in the cell's structure.
-Furthermore, it allows using metasurfaces, which improves antenna bandwidth and radiation efficiency.
+However, if the goal is to design a TA based on the only-phase technique, the applied unit cell should provide $360^\circ$ phase range to compensate for the phase delays at different positions on the antenna aperture so that the antenna can convert the incident field phase front from spherical to the plane phase front.
+The holographic technique reduces the number of layers and air gaps in the cell's structure by reducing the required phase range.
+Furthermore, it allows using subwavelength metasurfaces, which improves antenna bandwidth and radiation efficiency.